 You also have to line Epona up correctly to jump a fence and be going a decent speed, or she balks and won't jump; and she can't climb stairs or swim.
 She also won't get too close to Hyrule Castle without pitching a major fit about it.

 World of Warcraft horses and other mounts never need feeding or rest.
 This is justified in the case of skeletal and mechanical mounts, though the latter should probably need regular maintenance.
 Also, the mounts do not exist unless you summon them, and are incapable of being hurt.
 Again, justified in some cases as this does make sense for the warlock and probably paladin mounts, which are summoned from another dimension.
-"Justified" for most others by a case of A Wizard Did It, for many mount-summoning items are called "Reins of XYZ" and implies that the reins are magical and waving them summons your mount to you.
+"Justified" for most others by many mount-summoning items are called "Reins of XYZ" and implies that the reins are magical and waving them summons your mount to you.

 If you are damaged while mounted, you will lose hit points, but your mount will be the one moaning in pain.